 The Battle of St. Lucia – 15 December 1778

-Barrington s fleet reached the Grande Cul-de-Sac in the early hours of the 13th and that morning disembarked more than half of the troops into their flat-boats preparatory to going ashore.
-Commodore Hotham, by now an expert in such operations, superintended the landings of the troops, being assisted by Captains Braithwaite, Onslow and Griffith.
+Barrington’s fleet reached the Grande Cul-de-Sac in the early hours of the 13th and that morning disembarked more than half of the troops into their flat-boats preparatory to going ashore.
+Commodore Hotham, by now an expert in such operations, superintended the landings of the troops, being assisted by Captains Richard Braithwaite, Richard Onslow, and Walter Griffith.
 Meanwhile a French battery consisting of four twelve-pounder cannon that had been annoying the invaders was silenced by the Venus.
-After landing the remainder of the troops the next morning the army quickly progressed their assault in the face of French regulars and the island s militia, taking Carenage Bay and driving the defenders into the jungle.
+After landing the remainder of the troops the next morning the army quickly progressed their assault in the face of French regulars and the island’s militia, taking Carenage Bay and driving the defenders into the jungle.

 |Prince of Wales 74||Rear-Admiral Hon.
 Samuel Barrington|

 |Captain Benjamin Hill|

 |Captain Samuel Uppleby|

 |St Albans 64*||Captain Richard Onslow|